ccmpbll/ccmpbll.github.io/projects/prusa-enclosure.md

 ![](/assets/images/enclosure_lights_model_1.jpg)![](/assets/images/enclosure_lights_model_2.jpg)
 ![](/assets/images/enclosure_lights_model_3.jpg)

 The next step was installing the LEDs in the channels and wiring everything up.
 I failed to take pictures of this part, but the LEDs were cut to size and stuck to the inside of the channels.
 I used two pieces of wire about 4in long for each end of the LED strips, crimped on the JST connectors, and soldered them onto the LED strips.
-THe JST connectors allows me to replace one section of LEDs at a time without having to disassemble or desolder things.
+The JST connectors allows me to replace one section of LEDs at a time without having to disassemble or desolder things.

 Now it was time to tackle cabling and powering everything.
 I really didn't want to have these LEDs powered by the printers power supply this time.
 I did that with the old enclosure, but the printer had to be on for the lights to be on and that's not very useful if I want to remove the printer and work on the inside of the enclosure.
 I dug around on Amazon for a while and found a 24v power supply intended to be used with LEDs.
 This was very easy to wire up.
 Just needed a pair of low voltage power pigtails and another couple of JST connectors.